braboj/custom_distribution/README.md

 # Overview

-This project is a simple REST API that generates random numbers.
-The project is written in Python and uses the Flask framework to create the REST API.
-The project is distributed as a Docker image, so you can run it on any platform that supports Docker.
+This project provides a simple REST API for generating random numbers.
+It is built using Python and the Flask framework.
+The application is packaged as a Docker image, making it easy to run on any platform that supports Docker.

 # Installation